Veeranarayana Temple, Gadag: Architecture and sculpture

-The temple overall reflects multiple architectural idioms - Chalukya, Hoysala and Vijayanagara.
+The temple overall reflects multiple architectural idioms - Chalukyas of Kalyani, Hoysala and Vijayanagara.
 The entrance mahadwara ("main entrance") and gopura ("tower") are in the Vijayanagara style.
 This leads to a garuda stambha (lit, "eagle pillar") in the courtyard and the ranga mantapa ("gathering hall") which are in Hoysala style.
 The inner mantapa (hall adjoining the sanctum) is in the Chalukya style.
 The deity Veeranarayana (lit, "Brave Narayana") is depicted in a standing position, holding the attributes Conch (shanka), Wheel (chakra), Club (gadha) and Lotus (padma) in his four hands.
 The attire on deity (dhoti) is worn in a veera kaccha ("warrior style") giving the appearance of being "ready for battle".
 The deity is flanked by his consort Lakshmi and companion Garuda the eagle.